garrandall/popular-music-data/tracks/the-power-of-love-jennifer-rush.md

 We're heading for something, somewhere I've never been Sometimes I am frightened, but I'm ready to learn 'Bout the power of love
-Ooh, the power of love
+Oh, the power of love
 The power of love

 Sometimes I am frightened